Troubling Abstractions

 (Are you still here?)

-Mr. C, alone and soaked in blood, sat up and stared blearily into nothing before we faded into this black-and-white overhead view.
-Does this suggest that we’re looking into his mind, or his recollections?
+Mr. C, alone and soaked in his own blood, sat up and stared blearily into the darkness before fading into the next portion of the episode.
+Does this suggest that we’re looking into his mind, and his recollections?
+The song’s closing line creates an interesting variation on a previous scene.

 White Sands, NM | 16